 Distractions conspire to confuse us; stress levels are high, and we’re left feeling like we’re being held under.
 Trying to solve all our problems at once is a quick way to drown.
 Focus on one step at a time, try these tips to stay afloat, and go with the flow!

-Eli is a Lecturer of Adventure Education at FLC with expertise in mindful leadership, expedition planning and leadership, and tons of experience leading others in finding the personal and interpersonal benefits of exploring wild spaces.
+Eli is a Lecturer of Adventure Education at FLC with expertise in mindfulness, risk management, expedition design and delivery, and tons of experience leading others in finding the inter and intrapersonal benefits of exploring wild spaces.